ABOUT HAMDAN STREET

 Malls in Hamdan Street

 Hamdan Street is known as one of the oldest shopping destinations in the city.
 Hamdan Centre is a veritable treasure trove of obscure finds that you won’t come across in any malls in the city.
 It’s a great place to buy leather goods, knick-knacks and touristy souvenirs, shoes and sports equipment.
-The street is also well-known for the slew of gold shops which have been a hallmark of the area for several decades.
+Hamdan Centre isn't the only shopping destination, the street is also well-known for the slew of gold shops which have been a hallmark of the area for several decades.

 If you fancy the familiar environment of a mall, the World Trade Centre Mall is close by, stocking a huge selection of international brands.
 There are also standalone stores on Hamdan Street, like Marks and Spencer, Brands for Less and Homecentre if you are looking for something more specific.
 The parallel roads feature several Asian stores selling yards of gorgeous fabric and Arabic stores with a selection of Abayas and scarves.